huynguyen314/gaming-project/README.md

     After ensuring that you followed all above requirements and steps, you can either deploy the package directly or run standard-alone trial for debugging.

-    In case you want to run standard-alone trial test, ou should adjust Project prams as its description inside the package.
+    In case you want to run standard-alone trial test, you should adjust Project prams as its description inside the package.

     One minor remind is that when you do deployment process, you only have to change your server name in the deployment wizzard window.